Carl Icahn says sold remainder of Netflix stake

 Icahn's Icahn Enterprises acquired Netflix shares for an average price of $58, and booked profits on the stock of between $700 million and $800 million in the fall of 2013.

-In late 2012, when Icahn disclosed a 10 percent stake in Netflix, he said the company was in a "great position" to take advantage of consumers' shift to watching more video content through streaming to televisions and mobile devices.

-Icahn told CNBC earlier this year that he sold Netflix shares too soon, admitting that his son Brett and fund co-manager David Schechter were correct to believe the stock was significantly undervalued.
+Icahn told cable television network CNBC earlier this year that he sold Netflix shares too soon, admitting that his son Brett and fund co-manager David Schechter were correct to believe the stock was significantly undervalued.

 Icahn was not immediately available for comment.